 Kerbside Collection - wheelie bins

 Council provides a kerbside collection service to residential properties in most urban areas and to some commercial premises and rural households along service routes.
-This is one of Council's most popular services, consistently scoring over 90% in resident satisfaction surveys.

 Each property has two 240 litre wheelie bins, a yellow-lidded bin for recyclables and a green or red-lidded bin for general waste.
 The service alternates between collection of recyclables one week followed by general rubbish the next.